|Nutritional Guidelines (per serving)|

 |Servings: 4 servings|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It amazes me when people buy industrial dressings and sauces that taste of the factory when making your own is so easy.
-Simply use my quick recipe for homemade Dutch mayonnaise as a base and add grainy mustard (I prefer Zaanse mosterd for this sauce) and dill to taste.
+Use homemade Dutch mayo and add grainy mustard and dill to taste.
 Handy substitutes for Dutch ingredients can be rather simple to make.